prody/ProDy-website/tutorials/essa_tutorial/essa_profile.rst

 Before starting residue scanning, we first need to set the system.
 Even though the ligand(s) are not included in the scanning, they can be specified for further analysis.
-For this purpose, users can simply give the chain ids and residue numbers as a string shown below, and the protein residues interacting with each ligand can be determined within a specific cutoff distance (default ``dist=4.0``).
+For this purpose, users can simply give the chain ids and residue numbers as a string shown in the following.
+The protein residues interacting with each ligand can be determined within a specific cutoff distance (default ``dist=4.0``).
 ESSA will use the title of the atomic object provided to it in the names of the output files.